jeandiogo/locker/README.md

 	std::string my_data = locker::xread("a.txt");                            //exclusively reads a file and returns its content as a string

-	locker::xwrite("a.txt", my_data);                                        //exclusively writes data to a file (data type must be insertable to std::fstream) locker::xwrite("a.txt", "value", ':', 42);                               //exclusively writes multiple data to a file
+	locker::xwrite("a.txt", my_data);                                        //exclusively writes formatted data to a file (data type must be insertable to std::fstream) locker::xwrite("a.txt", "value", ':', 42);                               //exclusively writes multiple data to a file

 	locker::xappend("a.txt", my_data);                                       //exclusively appends data to a file (data type must be insertable to std::fstream)